You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 “You cannot spread your teaching without mutual consent since I have started teaching in this country for the first time.
 You should either look after the monastery of Jathel Dzong or serve mutually.
 Else we will have a dispute”.

-Phajo dismissed the threat and wrote back saying that Onre Darma Sengye sent him, following the prophecy of Tsangpa Gyare, to spread the teachings of the Drukpa lineage.
+Dismissing the threat, Phajo replied in writing that Onre Darma Sengye had sent him to propagate the Drukpa lineage’s teachings as per the Tsangpa Gyare’s prophesy.
 Then the dispute erupted between the Lhapas and Phajo, exchanging forces and power, where the Phajos effort made it to succession by overcoming the Lhapas to spread the Drukpa Kagyu.
-When this news was conveyed to Noge Gelwa Lhanangpa, he said to his followers that:
+When Noge Gelwa Lhanangpa heard this news, he said to his followers that:

 The Drukpa Kagyu spread was predestined for the small kingdom, while the rulers of the kingdom would remain from his lineage.